indiana-university/rivet-docs/content/components/forms/file-input.md

 description: "A custom HTML file input that is styled to look like Rivet buttons"
 requiresJs: true
 status: "Ready"
+methods:
+    -
+        title: "FileInput.init(context)"
+        description: |
+            - Initializes the `FileInput` component
+            - Accepts an optional DOM element (`context`).
+If no element is provided in the argument it defaults to the `document` element.
+            - NOTE: the `init()` method is called automatically when `rivet.js` is loaded.
+    -
+        title: "FileInput.destroy(context)"
+        description: |
+            - Destroys any currently initialized file inputs and removes their event listeners.
+            - Accepts a optional DOM element.
+If no element is provided in the argument it defaults to the `document` element. **NOTE**: the optional `context` argument only needs to be passed into `.destroy()` if a DOM element was passed into the `.init()` method.
+If so, it must be the DOM element that was passed into `.init()` when the `FileInput` was initialized.

 ---
 ## Custom file input example
 The custom HTML file input (`<input type="file">`) uses CSS to hide the default file input button and styles the associated `<label>` element to look like a Rivet button.